KennyHT/learn-kubernetes/labs/2-pods.md

     kubectl logs api-pod

-Let's exec into our pod:
+This works, but beware.
+If we had more than one container in our Pod, it wouldn't as kubectl would not know which container we want logs for.
+To do this in a way which will always work, let's use the container name.

+    kubectl logs api-pod training-api

+If we want to tail the logs, we need to supply the `-f` flag.

+    kubectl logs api-pod training-api -f

+Wouldn't it be great if we could get into a container inside our Pod, as easily as we the `docker container exec` command.
+Turns out we

     kubectl exec -it api-pod sh

-For these commands in this instance, we did not need to specify which container to access the logs or exec into because there is only one container in the pod.
 By default, `kubectl` will execute the command against the first container in the `spec.containers` list.

-To specify which pod you want to access, use the `--container` (or `-c-) option along with the container name:
+To specify which pod you want to access, use the `--container` (or `-c`) option along with the container name:

-    kubectl logs api-pod --container training-api --follow
     kubectl exec -it api-pod --container training-api sh

 Finally, remove your pod:

     kubectl delete -f templates/api-pod.yaml

-Question: Which command is preferable and why? (think declarative vs. imperative).

 ## TODO